 The difference between Saint Nic and Santa is like the difference between religion and Christianity

 Religion says that God will be pleased with us and give us eternal life if we are good and deserving of it.
 Trouble is we aren’t good enough and we aren’t deserving of it – we have all done things wrong, said things that are wrong.

 Christianity gives us the gift of eternal life, even though we don’t deserve it.
 God knows we have no hope of being good enough to not spoil heaven, so he deals with sin in our life by sending Jesus to be born as God-Man, living the perfect life we can’t and then dying on our behalf, instead of us.

 This Christmas God wants to give you the gift of eternal life – and friendship with God through Jesus Christ.

 Receiving that gift is as easy as A.B.C.

 Admit that you aren’t good enough to earn God’s favour

-Believe that Jesus came to die on your behalf for your sin
+Believe that Jesus, the Son of God, came to die on your behalf for your sin

 Confess that you believe and that Jesus is now your Lord or boss and you are following him